Diffusion Models Memorize in Training -- and Generalize in Inference: Model error causes generalization

-Consider a symmetric distribution of $N$ training points $\{\y^{tr}_i\}_{i=1}^N$ and $N$ validation points $\{\y^{val}_i\}_{i=1}^N$ along a circle, alternating between each other.
-The shape of a circle was chosen for two reasons: It mimics the hyperplane of high-dimensional data distributions, and the superposition of samples lies far outside the data manifold, avoiding denoising interactions that are not possible in high-dimensional space.
-The symmetric distribution of points was chosen for clarity.
+To understand the mechanism behind the noise-dependent relative generalization gap observed in \cref{sec:l2-metric}, we study a fully analytic 2D toy diffusion model, following \cite{adaloglou2025swg}.
+Consider a distribution of $N$ training points $\{\y^{tr}_i\}_{i=1}^N$ and $N$ validation points $\{\y^\text{val}_i\}_{i=1}^N$ along a circle, alternating between each other.
+The shape of a circle was chosen for two reasons: it mimics in two dimensions to some extent the hyperplane of high-dimensional data distributions and the superposition of samples lies far outside the data manifold.
+The equidistant distribution of datapoints is chosen for simplicity.
 The results of this section are qualitatively unchanged for a random distribution on the circle.
 See supplementary material for more details.